Dharma1987/302website/content/posts/Module6Report.md

 I can describe and compare content management systems.
 ------------------------------------------------------

-Since, we are going to do actual assignment that is blogpost in group.
+Since, we are going to do actual assignment that is a blogpost in group.
 I learned how exactly different people work to create and publish the content by using workflows.
 I mean this week I got real experiance about using the WordPress site to complete our task.